Framed by towering 400-foot canyon walls, Lake Billy Chinook offers a unique perspective on Central Oregon that also provides plenty of elbow room.

 Not one – but two - bald eagles repeatedly buzzed a flock of ducks.
 The little waterfowl were bunched up - wing to wing – so to avoid getting caught by the eagle’s sharp talons.

-We watched this age old predator-prey game marked by multiple eagle dives – with talons extended – for more than fifteen minutes.
+We watched this age old predator-prey game marked by multiple eagle dives – with talons extended – for more than 15 minutes.

 It was a remarkable activity amid a timeless rim rock country on a lake that’s more than seven miles long.

-PGE Wildlife Biologist, Robert Marheine, said that Lake Billy Chinook has been a drawing card for the eagles for many years.
+Wildlife Biologist Robert Marheine said that Lake Billy Chinook has been a drawing card for the eagles for many years.

-“Well, it’s a combination of plentiful food – (the lake is home to a bountiful kokanee salmon population) plus, huge rocky cliff escarpments provide preferred raptor roosting and nesting habitat – it’s a special place.”
+“Well, it’s a combination of plentiful food – (the lake is home to a bountiful l kokanee salmon) plus, huge rocky cliff escarpments that provide preferred raptor roosting and nesting habitat – it’s a special place.”

-It is also the main site for the “Eagle Watch” event that is co-sponsored by PGE and Oregon State Parks.
+It is also the main site for the upcoming and 24th annual “Eagle Watch” event that is co-sponsored by PGE and Oregon State Parks.

 The popular event draws folks from all over the west during the last full weekend in February.
 Patton noted that many people come to Eagle Watch to learn more from the eagle experts and guest speakers who attend the two day event.